-The summarised condensed consolidated results for the year ended 28 February 2018 (results for the year) have been prepared in accordance with the framework concepts and the measurement and recognition requirements of International Financial Reporting Standards (IFRS) and the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee.
-The report contains the information required by International Accounting Standard (IAS) 34: Interim Financial Reporting, and are in compliance with the Listings Requirements of the JSE Limited.
-The accounting policies as well as the methods of computation used in the preparation of the results for the year ended 28 February 2018 are in terms of IFRS and are consistent with those applied in the audited annual financial statements for the year ended 28 February 2017.
+The summarised condensed consolidated results for the year ended 28 February 2019 (results for the year) have been prepared in accordance with framework concepts and the measurement and recognition requirements of International Financial Reporting Standards (IFRS) and the Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council.
+The report contains the information required by International Accounting Standard (IAS) 34: Interim Financial Reporting and are in compliance with the Listings Requirements of the JSE Limited.
+The accounting policies as well as the methods of computation used in the preparation of the results for the year ended 28 February 2019 are in terms of IFRS and are consistent with those applied in the audited annual financial statements for the vear ended 28 February 2018 except for the adoption of new standards.
+The group has adopted IFRS 9: Financial Instruments, IFRS 15: Revenue from Contracts with Customers and IFRS 16: Leases with effect from 1 March 2018.

 There is no significant difference between the carrying amounts of financial assets and liabilities and their fair values.
 The fair value measurement for land and buildings are categorised as a level 3, based on the valuation method of income capitalisation using unobservable inputs i.e. market capitalisation rates and income/expenditure ratio.
-The results are presented in Rand, which is Stefanutti Stocks' reporting currency.
+The results are presented in Rand, which is Stefanutti Stocks's functional currency.